 Would you rather cocoon yourself in your duvet than face the freeze in the mornings?
 We’ve been there.
-Sometimes, no matter what nifty tips and tricks you’ve tried to warm yourself up, your room just stays cold, leaving you dreaming of the toasty, cosy bedroom you’d prefer to snuggle up in at the end of the day.
+Sometimes, no matter what nifty tips and tricks you’ve tried to warm yourself up, you're still struggling with a cold bedroom, leaving you dreaming of the toasty, cosy bedroom you’d prefer to snuggle up in at the end of the day.
 But why does your bedroom feel so cold?

-Turns out, there are several things that are making your bedroom feel colder, whether physically or psychologically.
+Turns out, there are several things that are making your bedroom feel cold, whether physically or psychologically.
 You probably won't even realise that these little things are having a huge impact on how your bedroom feels.
-By fixing these nine common mistakes, you'll have the cosy bedroom of your dreams as soon as possible.
+By fixing these nine common mistakes, you'll be able to make your bedroom warmer as soon as possible.

 These are the things making your bedroom cold